r-vazrosa/Kanji-Driller/README.md

 - Filter kanji by level and list size
 - Support for JLPT and WaniKani level systems (meanings and readings)
 - Randomized subsets from the filtered kanji list
+- Focuses on kanji you're weak on and differs across modes
+- Shows you proficiency in kanji and respective areas
 - Session-based tracking of incorrect answers
 - Customizable user profile (username and profile image)